sunweaver/salsa2lp-sync/README.md

 You must call the script manually the first time.
 It will give you a Launchpad link, which you need to open in a browser to grant it access (not necessarily on the same system).
+Select "**Change Anything**" for the access level.

-Your credentials will be stored in `~/LomiriForUbuntu/Credentials.txt`
+Your credentials will be stored in `~/LomiriForUbuntu/Credentials.txt`.

 Calling the script without arguments will go through all projects on https://salsa.debian.org/ubports-team.